Languages

 Soraskan

-- Two varieties, Sea Soraskan and Cave Soraskan, are highly diverged and all but unintelligible
+• Two varieties, Sea Soraskan and Cave Soraskan, are highly diverged

-- Sea Soraskan uses many gestures that help with underwater communication; Cave Soraskan does not
+• Sea Soraskan uses many gestures that help with underwater and long-distance communication; Cave Soraskan does not